Bowman, South Carolina: UFO Welcome Center

-Bowman is home to the UFO Welcome Center roadside attraction, which is "Major Fun" according to Roadside America.
+Bowman is home to the former UFO Welcome Center roadside attraction, which is "Major Fun" according to Roadside America.

+As of 2024 the UFO Welcome Center in Bowman, South Carolina unfortunately has burned down and is no longer available to visit.
+There are no plans on rebuilding the Welcome Center at this time.

 Demographics

 2020 census

 As of the 2020 United States census, there were 788 people, 317 households, and 150 families residing in the town.